parikshithb/ramenctl/docs/testing.md

 ### Failed tests

-When a test fails, the test command gathers data related to the failed tests in the ouput directory.
-The gathered data can help you or develpers to diagnose the issue.
+When a test fails, the test command gathers data related to the failed tests in the output directory.
+The gathered data can help you or developers to diagnose the issue.

 The following example shows a test run with a failed test, and how to inspect